snsaiphoo/binf6110_assignment4/README.md

 | Naive | 30,354 | 30,261 | 93 | 0.31% |
 | **Total** | **156,572** | **155,966** | **606** | **0.39%** |
 </div>

 <br>
+Table 1 summarizes the filtering results.
+Only a small number of cells were removed during filtering (0.39% overall), with similar percentages across all conditions.
+This shows that the dataset was already of high quality, and filtering mainly removed a few low-quality cells without changing the overall data structure.

 ### Single-Cell Analysis
 <br>